 Slightly stretch it back and forth to ensure that the diamonds are not lose.

 You ought to confirm that the diamonds are not likely to come out of their respective boxes.
 It will reduce the chances of imperfection.

 Rinse glue/wax off the diamonds.

 After making sure that your diamonds are placed rightly, take a moisture-laden piece of cloth and remove the gel off the diamonds, which might be diminishing their shine.

 From top through the very bottom.

 You need to decide where to start from.
 It’s better to start from the top and work your way down.

 Kill the air bubbles using a steel scale.

 If you notice some ridges on the canvas, rest assured, the air bubbles caused them.
 You need to move a steel scale all over the place to do away with those air bubbles.

-With all these Paint with diamond tips in your arsenal, you are well on your way to getting a good start to your diamond painting activity.
+With all these Paint by diamond tips in your arsenal, you are well on your way to getting a good start to your diamond painting activity.
 Stay focused and within a few days, the activity will grow on you.